drgogeta86/js8call-Android-port/README.md

 # JS8Android

 JS8Android is the Android port of JS8Call.

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=flat&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/punk.kaos)

 ## Beta status

-This port is *wildly* beta.
-The interface has many parts that are stubbed and do not function in any way.
+This port is beta..
 Currently RX and TX work, as do basic auto-reply responses.
-Basic network rig control via rigctld works, plus USB rig control via Hamlib.
+Network rig control via rigctld works, plus USB rig control via Hamlib.
 The GUI *will* change.
 Not responsible for this code doing unexpected things, draining all of your batteries, or kidnapping your pets.
 User beware.

+Please open bug reports when you find things wrong, bug reports help me build this app quicker!

 ## Android Port Summary